openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>Documentation or automated addition of the "iframe" plugin to the Zowe desktop must be performed by executing the script 'zowe-install-app.sh' script in the Zowe instance directory</td>
+   <td>Documentation or automated addition of the "iframe" plugin to the Zowe desktop must be performed by executing the <code>zowe-install-app.sh</code> script in the Zowe instance directory</td>
  </tr>
  </table>